sunny2601/spree_myriad_options/README.md

     $ bundle exec rake test_app
     $ bundle exec guard

-But, due to an issue with the dummy app generator and namespacing in Spree 1.1.1 (see https://github.com/spree/spree/issues/1580) you will need to create a barebones Spree site somewhere else and hook this engine to that for testing.
+But, due to an issue with the dummy app generator and name-spacing in Spree 1.1.1 (see https://github.com/spree/spree/issues/1580) you will need to create a barebones Spree site somewhere else and hook this engine to that for testing.
 See `spec/spec_helper.rb` and change the `path_to_test_store` value.